ClimateMind/climatemind-frontend/README.md

 npm install
 ```

 Now you can start the application.
-In your project older, execute the command below, based on the operating system you use.
+In your project folder, execute the command below, based on the operating system you use.
 ```bash
 npm run docker:dev:run:pc     (windows) npm run docker:dev:run:mac    (mac)